-Directors:
+4) Directors:

-In accordance with the Articles of Association, Mr. Kantilal L. Maru and Mr. Lalit J. Kothari retire by rotation and being eligible, offer themselves for re-appointment.
+In accordance with the Articles of Association, Mr. Sunil P. Mistry retire by rotation and being eligible, offer himself for re-appointment.

-Directors' Responsibility Statement:
+5) Directors' Responsibility Statement:

-Pursuant to the requirement under Section 217 (2AA) of Companies Act, 1956 with respect to Directors' Responsibility Statement, it is hereby confirmed:
+Pursuant to the requirement under Section 217 (2AA) of Companies Act, 1956 with respect to Director's Responsibility Statement, it is hereby confirmed:

-- (1) That in preparation of the Annual Accounts for the year ended 31" March, 2008, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any.
-However certain expenses including commission, quota sale and purchase are accounted on cash basis and not on accrual basis. - (2) That such Accounting Policies as mentioned in Schedule 19 of the Annual Accounts has been selected and applied consistently and judgements and estimates that are reasonable and prudent are made so as to give a true and fair view of the state of affairs of the company at the end of the financial year ended 31st March, 2008 and of the profit of your Company for that year. - (3) That proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the Provisions of Companies Act, 1956 for safeguarding the Assets of your Company and for preventing and detecting fraud and other irregularities. - (4) That the Annual accounts for the year ended 31st March, 2008 have been prepared on a going concern basis.
+- (1) That in preparation of the Annual Accounts for the year ended 31st March, 2012; the applicable accounting standards have been followed along with proper explanation relating to material departures, if any. - (2) That such Accounting Policies as mentioned in Note No. 2 of the Annual Accounts has been selected and applied consistently and judgments and estimates that are reasonable and prudent are made so as to give a true and fair view of the state of affairs of the company at the end of the financial year ended 31st March, 2012 and of the Profit of your Company for that year.

+- (3) That proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the Provisions of Companies Act, 1956 for safeguarding the Assets of your Company and for preventing and detecting fraud and other irregularities. - (4) That the Annual accounts for the year ended 31st March, 2012 have been prepared on a going concern basis.

-Corporate Governance:
+6) Corporate Governance:

 Your Company is committed to achieving the best standards of Corporate Governance.
 To achieve this, your Company is striving to adopt best practices in Corporate Governance.
-The requirements of Clause 49 of the Listing Agreement has been complied by the Company in the financial year 2007 - 2008.
+The requirements of Clause 49 of the Listing Agreement has been compiled by the Company in the financial year 2011 - 2012.
 The Certificate of M/s.
 Sunderji Gosar & Co. the Statutory Auditors of the Company regarding Compliance of the Corporate Governance Code is annexed herewith.
 The Company has been complying with Corporate Governance to the extent and in the manner set out in Annexure 'B' forming part of this Report.

-Conservation of Energy, Technology, Absorption and Foreign Exchange:
+7) Conservation of Energy, Technology, Absorption and Foreign Exchange:

-Information under section 217(1)(e) read with the Companies (Disclosure of Particulars in the report of Board of Directors) rules, 1988 are given in Appexure "A".
+Information under Section 217 (1)(e) read with the Companies (Disclosure of particulars in the Report of Board of Directors) Rules, 1988 are given in Annexure "A"

-Particulars of Employees:
+8) Particulars of Employees: